techwithshadab/Tech-Talks/Experiment-with-Jupyter-Papermill-and-MLFlow/README.md

 # Experiment-with-Jupyter-Papermill-and-MLFlow
 Simple data science experimentation with `jupyter`, `papermill`, and `mlflow`

+Machine Learning and AI are changing or would say have changed the way how businesses used to behave.
+However, the Data Science community is still lacking good practices for organizing their projects and effectively collaborating and experimenting quickly to reduce “time to market”.

+During this session, we will learn about such open-source tools like “papermill” and “mlflow” which can help you in helping ML models shareable and reproducible.
+It is designed to handle large files, data sets, machine learning models, metrics as well as code

 ### Slides- [Experiment with Jupyter, Papermill, and MLFlow](https://speakerdeck.com/shadab96/experimentation-with-jupyter-papermill-and-mlflow)

 ---